exasol/azure-data-factory-functions/doc/user_guide.md

 These methods may be a bit more involved and require you to have Visual Studio or Visual Studio Code installed but might be more practical if you want to alter or add some of the behaviour of these functions yourself.

 You'll find guides for Visual Studio here: https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio and for Visual Studio code here: [Create a C# function using Visual Studio Code - Azure Functions | Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp)

 ## Using the functions in Azure Data factory.

 If you haven't done so yet, create a 'Data Factory' in Azure.
+For that, you can go to services, find 'Data Factories' and 'Create' a new one.

 Open 'Azure Data Factory Studio'.